 We understand that the complications and changes that accompany a divorce don’t end when the divorce is final.
 The transition process that follows requires expertise to guide you through the financial changes and implications of your new lifestyle, while also keeping in mind any other financial goals you have.

 Financial advisors with the CDFA® (Certified Divorce Financial Analyst®) designations are particularly knowledgeable with the divorce process.
 It is important to consider the potential future impact of various financial decisions and options during this process.
-For help navigating how divorce will impact your financial strategy, contact a North Star financial advisor here.
+For help navigating how divorce may impact your financial strategy, contact a North Star financial advisor.